sethcg/Electron-Argos-Translate/README.md

 ## Description:

-This is an electron application that can download various Argos-Translate models for offline translation.
-- Choose source and target language, and translation will occur as you type or copy/paste in text.
-- Languages can be downloaded, favorited, and deleted through the language list interface.
+This is an Electron application that can download various Argos-Translate models for offline translation.
+Choose a source language and target language, then translation will occur as you type or copy/paste into the text area.
+On the language list tab, languages can be downloaded, favorited, and deleted as needed to save disk space since each language model can be around 100-300mb on average.

 ----
 ## Features

+Front End Electron App:
+- Electron-Forge
+- React
+- Vite
-- Electron-Forge, React, Vite, Typescript
+- Typescript
+- Prettier
+- ESLint

+Backend Local Translation Server:
+- Python
-- Flask-Python Translate Server
+- Flask
 - C2Translate
+- PyInstaller

 ----
 ## Translation Demo:
 <details open>